Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Countries displayed in alphabetical order now.
 - Prevented backend access to Legacy API functions if it's disabled.
 - Added extra note to the "error email" body explaining what an "error email" means.

-= 2.0.36 =
-- Added "Apply Per-Order" option for fixed amount coupons.
-- `2020-08-27` Stripe API version compatibility.
-- Improved compatibility with caching plugins (W3 Total Cache, SG Optimizer, WP Rocket etc).
-- Payment popup refreshes itself if its left inactive for too long.
-Should resolve issues related to "Invalid security token".
-- Fixed rare payment popup closing issue in Safari browser.
-- Success payment animation is now properly displayed in Safari browser.
-- Added Egyptian Pound (EGP) currency.

-= 2.0.35 =
-- Donation type products using zero-decimal currencies no longer cause payment error.
-- Products with applied coupons that reduce amount to 0 are properly handled now.
-- Symbols with accents in product thumbnail URLs are no longer removed.
-- Added Romanian Leu (RON) currency support.
-- Fixed minor incompatibility issue with WP 5.5 on Settings page.

-= 2.0.34 =
-- `Currency not supported for this payment method` error message is now removed when another payment method is selected.
-- Billing address postcode is no longer missing in the orders menu.
-- Fixed an issue with the Order Events interface showing the "Paid" label twice.
-- Payment popup blocks can now be rearranged via CSS tweaks.
-- Minor payment popup appearance improvements.

-= 2.0.33 =
-- Fixed payment error when Legacy API option is still enabled.
-- Changed the way security tokens are generated.
-Should help prevent `Invalid security token` error on servers with aggressive caching.
-- Added `Disable Security Token Check` settings option (if the above fails).
-- Fixed rare issue affecting `Authorize Only` products and payment methods that do not support it.

-= 2.0.32 =
-- reCAPTCHA add-on functionality is now built into the core plugin.
-You can enable reCAPTCHA from the settings menu of the plugin.
-- Added security token check for subscriptions payments.

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/stripe-payments/trunk/changelog.txt)